NBISweden/workshop_omicsint_ISMBECCB/labs.md

 - deactivate the environment if applicable;
 - clean cache with `conda clean -a -y`;
 - re-install the specific environment;
 - if the problem persists, consider installing the problematic package reported in the bug from terminal with `mamba install -c conda-forge [package name] --force-reinstall`.
-If you find
+If you get an error `Problem: nothing provides requested [package name` please search for it [in anaconda cloud](https://anaconda.org/) and change the channel accordingly (e.g. `-c [bioconda | r | rdonnelly ]`).
 - if the problem still persists, consider installing it manually within R from CRAN or bioconductor.
 You'll find all packages used at the end of each notebook and html file.

 Bugs and potential solutions: